-The following chart presents the top ten airlines, by number of passengers, for fiscal year 2014 and the comparative passengers for fiscal years 2014 and 2013.
+The following chart presents the top ten airlines, by number of passengers, for fiscal year 2015 and the comparative passengers for fiscal years 2014 and 2013.

-FY 2014 Top Ten Carriers and Percentage of Market Share (passengers in millions)
+FY 2015 Top Ten Carriers and Percentage of Market Share (passengers in millions)

-(1) Continental Airlines merged into United Airlines in early 2014.
+(1) Skywest activity was added into United Airlines effective FY2013 and Continental Airlines merged into United Airlines in early 2014.